 Label Sensors FAQ

 Typical registration accuracy of LRD capacitive sensors is better than 0.02 mm.
 The LRD8200 ultrasonic sensor's accuracy is speed dependent.
-If accuracy is critical, use a capacitive sensor (LRD2100, LRD6110)
+If accuracy is critical, use a capacitive sensor (LRD2100, LRD6110).
+See our complete Label Sensor Technology Comparison TechNote for all the details of registration accuracy and function of different models and technologies.

 Adjustments have a total range of 4 turns (LRD2100 and LRD3100).
 Center all adjustments by turning them four turns clockwise, then two turns counterclockwise.
 Then go through the setup procedure from the start.

 Setup for each sensor model is slightly different.
-View the manual for your model of sensor (acrobat pdf files):
+View the setup videos or the manual for your model of sensor (acrobat pdf files):

 LRD2100, LRD2100 w/connector,